evaleev/libint/INSTALL.md

 Functions are provided to check the library configuration and solid harmonics orderings at runtime:

 Note: As of v2.8.0 (libtool-based), the configuration_accessor() function will return `(nyi)` by default.
-  Packagers are encouraged to patch a generated configuration string into file `configuration.cc` to imitate future cmake-based behavior.
+  Packagers are encouraged to patch a generated configuration string into file `configuration.cc.cmake.in` to imitate future cmake-based behavior.
 See sample patch below.

 ```